Ordinary Girl (Hannah Montana song)

-"Ordinary Girl" is a song by American singer and actress Miley Cyrus, performing as Hannah Montana — the alter ego of Miley Stewart — a character she plays on the Disney Channel television series Hannah Montana.
-It was released to Radio Disney on July 6, 2010 as the lead single for the fourth season of Hannah Montana.
-Lyrically, the track speaks about how Hannah Montana might be famous, but she is just an ordinary girl underneath.
-The song was later released on July 6, 2010 through digital distribution as the lead single from the soundtrack of the same title as the special title (Hannah Montana Forever) of the fourth and final season of the series.
+"Ordinary Girl" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack album Hannah Montana Forever (2010), which accompanied the fourth and final season of the Disney Channel series Hannah Montana.
+It was released by Walt Disney Records on July 6, 2010 as the lead single from the soundtrack album.
+Lyrically, the track speaks about how Montana might be famous, but she is just an ordinary girl underneath.

 Background and composition

 "Ordinary Girl" was written by Toby Gad and Arama Brown, and was released as the lead single from Hannah Montana Forever.
 It premiered on Radio Disney on July 2, 2010 and was released on July 6, 2010 to all digital outlets.
 On October 15, 2010, the song was released as a CD single.
 It is featured in the second episode of Hannah Montana Forever (final season), "Hannah Montana to the Principal's Office".
 "Ordinary Girl" is a song with a length of two minutes and fifty-nine seconds.